abeykoon/github-connector/README.md

 # github-connector
-This is a testing Repo for connector
+This is a test Repo for used for github connector tests